talha-muhib/Personal-projects/Path Finder Visualizer/README.md

-# PATH FINDING ALGORITHM VISUALIZER
+# Path Finding Algorithm Visualizer

 In this project we explore 4 different algorithms and the visual differences in their traversals through a graph: